-1. Change in scheduling coordinator

-- a. resource switches from the scheduling coordinator which negotiated the default energy bid to another scheduling coordinator - b. resource is acquired by a different scheduling coordinator through a merger or acquisition but they keep the same scheduling coordinator identifier in the Master File.

-2. Change in resource attributes

-- a. resource changes ID/name in the Master File - b. resource switches to a multi-stage generator from a non-multi-stage generator or resource switches from a multi-stage generator to a non-multi-stage generator - c. resource Pmin/Pmax changes - d. resource or a configuration within a multi-stage generator retires - e. resource changes generation technology type in Master File

-3. Change in major maintenance costs
+- 1. Change in scheduling coordinator - a. resource switches from the scheduling coordinator which negotiated the default energy bid to another scheduling coordinator - b. resource is acquired by a different scheduling coordinator through a merger or acquisition but they keep the same scheduling coordinator identifier in the Master File. - 2.
+Change in resource attributes - a. resource changes ID/name in the Master File - b. resource switches to a multi-stage generator from a non-multi-stage generator or resource switches from a multi-stage generator to a non-multi-stage generator - c. resource Pmin/Pmax changes - d. resource or a configuration within a multi-stage generator retires - e. resource changes generation technology type in Master File - 3.
+Change in major maintenance costs - a. conditions underlying resources' original major maintenance adder application are no longer applicable or accurate

-- a. conditions underlying resources' original major maintenance adder application are no longer applicable or accurate - 4.
-Change in any other material item which might affect the approved major maintenance adder.
+4. Change in any other material item which might affect the approved major maintenance adder.

 It is the responsibility of the scheduling coordinator to ensure that the conditions and data underlying any major maintenance adder for a resource accurately reflect current conditions and to notify the CAISO of any changes that may affect their major maintenance adder.
-To the extent that any major maintenance adder for the resource or multi-stage generator configurations require modification or reinstatement after termination, the corresponding scheduling coordinator for the resource should submit an updated MMA application to the CAISO to the extent that the CAISO identifies a situation that require the termination of MMA values, the scheduling coordinator will also be responsible for submitting a new or updated application as appropriate if the scheduling coordinator desires.
+To the extent that any major maintenance adder for the resource or multi-stage generator configurations require modification or reinstatement after termination, the corresponding scheduling coordinator for the resource should submit an updated MMA application to the CAISO to avoid the risk of invalid MMA's when changes occur either at the resource level or at the scheduling coordinator level.
+Until a new MMA has been established, a temporary MMA may be negotiated between the scheduling coordinator and the CAISO.